microsoft/MixedRealityToolkit-Unity/Documentation/README_PulseShader.md

 ## Shader and material

-Following materials uses **SR_Triangles** shader.
+Following materials use **SR_Triangles** shader.
 You can configure various options such as fill color, line color, and pulse color.

 - **MRTK_Pulse_SpatialMeshBlue.mat**
 - **MRTK_Pulse_SpatialMeshPurple.mat**